 Now I have decided to name my blog with this phrase.

 This blog is about Bhutan and this blog is also non-political and non-religious.

 Engineer, communication scholar and educator – and a dog lover and passionate about airplanes, coffee and travelling

 I come from Trashigang – the eastern-most district in Bhutan.
+I am a Sharchop.
 My father was a bus driver and my mother a house wife.
 Both didn’t attend school – thus making me the first generation to go to school – in the family and in the country too.

-I graduated with distinction in electronics engineering from the University of Bologna in Italy in 1995.
+I graduated with laurea cum laude (distinction) in electronics engineering from the University of Bologna in Italy in 1995.
 I worked as the chief engineer for the Bhutan Broadcasting Service – leading the teams that brought both the FM radio services and television to Bhutan between 1997 and 1999.
-Subsequently, I made a career shift and moved to documentary filmmaking (my real passion), where I won three major international awards and several nominations.
+Subsequently, I made a career shift and moved to documentary filmmaking (following my passion), where I won three major international awards and several nominations.
 My best-known works are School Among Glaciers, Rocking the Himalayan Kingdom-Blof in Bhutan and Long Walk to Education.
-I think, I also started the culture of TV debates and discussions in Bhutan.

 From 2009 to 2013, I served as the communications director and spokesperson for the Royal Family of Bhutan.

 As a third career, I have opted teaching and research.
 I taught in the Royal University of Bhutan as adjunct professor and briefly served as a dean at the Royal Thimphu College.